Charging Station Access Instructions

 Dash Tags

 Use Dash Tags to indicate your expected charging completion time.
 If you don’t leave a dash tag indicating the time your charge is expected to be completed, it is considered ok for someone to unplug you.
-You can find sample dash tags in the Outlook group files, which everyone who has purchased a decal has access to (or you can leave a note on your dashboard with the expected completion time).
+You can find sample dash tags in the Outlook group files, which everyone who has purchased a decal can access (or you can leave a note on your dashboard with the expected completion time).

 Coordinate Charging